Hi. How can we help?

 2. Enter a description for the assembled item, such as Gift Basket.

-3. Select Assembly as the Type.
+3. Select Assembly from the Type dropdown.

 5. From the left menu, click Assembly.

-NOTE: You can click Find Item with a blank search to display all of the items in your inventory.
+You can click Find Item with a blank search to display all of the items in your inventory.

 7. After you add all the items you need to the assembly, click Save Changes.

-To break apart an assembly
+Breaking apart an assembly

 When you break apart an assembly, the inventory of the assembled item decreases by one and the individual item quantities that make up the assembled item are returned to your regular inventory.